-My goal as an educator is straight-forward: I teach students to develop a love of learning, a passion for thinking critically about how to identify solutions to real world problems and for taking action, and then I teach them to articulate their ideas coherently through presentation and writing.
+My goal as an educator is straight-forward: I teach students to develop a love of learning, a passion for thinking critically about how to identify solutions to real-world problems and for taking action.
+I then teach students to articulate their ideas coherently through presentation and writing.

 Faculty of Sustainability, Social Entrepreneurship and Innovation Residential Academic Program and Affiliate of Environmental Studies.

 Faculty of Sustainability Social Entrepreneurship and Innovation, Residential Academic Program

 SSIR 1010 – Sustainability, Social Innovation, and Entrepreneurship

 ENVS 1000 – Introduction to Environmental Studies